+Election to treat cutting as a sale or exchange.
 Under the general rule, the cutting of timber results in no gain or loss.
 It is not until a sale or exchange occurs that gain or loss is realized.
 But if you owned or had a contractual right to cut timber, you can choose to treat the cutting of timber as a section 1231 transaction in the year the timber is cut.
 Even though the cut timber is not actually sold or exchanged, you report your gain or loss on the cutting for the year the timber is cut.
 Any later sale results in ordinary business income or loss.
 See Example, later.

-To choose this treatment, you must:
+To elect this treatment, you must: